wolffaxn/bsdbox/README.md

 ## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file.## License
+This project is licensed under the terms of the [MIT license](LICENSE).